mjfreelancing/AllOverIt-Ruby/alloverit-utils/HowToUse.md

 # How To Use

+## AllOverIt::Utils module

-### AllOverIt::Utils.as_instance
+### #self.as_instance
-This method checks whether the argument is a class or an instance.
+This static method checks whether the argument is a class or an instance.
 If a class is provided, it returns a default initialized instance of the class.
 If an instance is provided, it returns the instance as is.

 ```ruby
 class SomeClass